Graduate Certificate in Mental Health Wellness with Christian Ministry

 Pursue a Grad Certificate Emphasizing Christian Ministry Counseling at GCU

-Grand Canyon University’s Graduate Certificate of Completion in Mental Health and Wellness with an Emphasis in Christian Ministry prepares those with a servant’s heart and passion for helping others for a career in mental health ministry.
+The Graduate Certificate of Completion in Mental Health and Wellness with an Emphasis in Christian Ministry at Grand Canyon University (GCU) prepares those with a servant’s heart and passion for helping others for a career in mental health ministry.
 In this 16-credit program, students will gain a foundation in biblical knowledge and theological wisdom within the context of mental health and wellness.
 This program introduces concepts of human nature from a Christian perspective with a focus on cognitive, behavioral, interpersonal, mental, social and spiritual motivations.
 Students also become familiar with research and best practices in mental health and wellness as it relates to human resiliency, recovery and functioning.
 This certificate does not lead to licensure.